millsapjohn/chantx/README.md

 Note that there is not a space between the text and parentheses; this is important, as the parser will treat anything separated by a whitespace character as a separate word, which affects automated hyphenation.

 The entire text of the chant must be contained within a single string.
 As shown above, the easiest way to keep your score clean is to use a multiline string with line-ending backslashes.
 When arranged this way, newline characters within the score have no effect.
-A newline within the engraving can be forced with a pair of semicolons `;;`.
+A newline within the engraving can be forced with a pair of semicolons, for example `Si(7v)on(t[676])(;;)`.

 ### Basic Neumes